-- Help veterans become aware and take advantage of resources available through the VA. - Digital equity organizations in the Kansas City region should collaborate where possible with the VA.
-The agency is striving to address the issues facing veterans who want to access telehealth services. - Community organizations might work with the VA to offer ACP promotional campaigns targeted to veterans.

-- Help to educate or supplement the VA's Digital Divide Consult program, which connects veterans to social workers who can help identify and respond to their connectivity and technology needs. - Promote the VA program that lends internet-enabled devices to veterans who need telehealth services. - Establish partnerships with ISPs to help veteran subscribers avoid the expense of accessing telehealth services via their personal mobile service plans. - Provide information about the Lifeline Program for discounted broadband service and telephones targeted to low-income veterans. - Collaborate with companies that develop and install free Wi-Fi in veteran-focused facilities. - Organizations such as the VFW and American Legion could be encouraged to offer digital navigator and digital skills training.
+- 1. Help veterans become aware and take advantage of VA and other resources. - 2.
+Digital equity organizations in the Kansas City region should collaborate where possible with the VA.
+The agency is striving to address the issues facing veterans who want to access telehealth services. - 3.
+Community organizations might work with the VA to offer ACP and other ISP discount programs through promotional campaigns targeted to veterans. - 4.
+Help to educate veterans about the VA's Digital Divide Consult program, which connects veterans to social workers who can help identify and respond to their connectivity and technology needs or supplement this program with additional support services. - 5.
+Promote the VA program that lends internet-enabled devices to veterans who need telehealth services.
+Establish partnerships with ISPs to help veteran subscribers avoid the expense of accessing telehealth services via their personal mobile service plans. - 6.
+Provide information about the Lifeline Program for discounted broadband service and telephones targeted to low-income veterans. - 7.
+Collaborate with companies that develop and install free Wi-Fi in veteran-focused facilities. - 8.
+Encourage organizations such as the VFW and American Legion could offer digital navigator and digital skills training.